Gayton le Marsh

 - For today's district governance, see the East Lindsey District Council.

 - The parish is small enough that it has no formal Parish Council.
-The citizens do hold a Parish Meeting from time to time to deal with social and political issues.
+The citizens do hold a Parish Meeting periodically to deal with social and political issues.

 - After the Poor Law Amendment Act reforms of 1834, this parish became part of the Louth Poor Law Union.